 The Benefits of a Letter of Credit

 In most cases, a letter of credit is a helpful safeguard for large or complicated business deals.
 The independent, third-party banking institution does the due diligence behind the scenes and verifies that your customer (or, if you’re on the buying end, your company) has the money and credit required to make the purchase in the first place.
-Then, the bank holds onto the money, and dispenses it to you when the time comes.
+Then, the bank holds onto the money and either dispenses it to you directly when the time comes or fulfills the payment if your buyer fails to do so themselves.
 There’s no fussing over unpaid invoices, partial payments, or issues tracking down an invoice.

 All told, a letter of credit helps protect everyone involved in a transaction, too.
 The buyer gets certain protections as well, such as a guarantee that money won’t change hands until goods hit a certain point in the delivery process.
 In most cases, this is either when the shipment has arrived at the port of entry or when a freight forwarder ensures that the package is in a certain part of the delivery process.